Libera-Chat/libera-chat.github.io/about.md

 ## Wider staff and organisation membership

-There are several staff and members who are not involved in either of the specialised teams, yet without them the efforts of the specialised teams would be in vain and more importantly day to day operation of the network would be impossible.
+There are several staff and members who are not involved in any of the specialised teams, yet without them the efforts of the specialised teams would be in vain and more importantly day to day operation of the network would be impossible.